Vision dream stories

 Supply Production Planner

 In 2030, I leave my house when I suddenly remember that my urban garden needs maintenance.
-And yes, in my days we no longer go to the supermarkets because each city dweller now has their own urban garden in which they grow his own fruits and vegetables.
+And yes, in my days we no longer go to the supermarkets because each city dweller now has their own urban garden in which they grow their own fruits and vegetables.
 This has contributed to a sharp decline in supermarkets and to a drastic decrease in heart disease due to the improvement in our diet.

 Jens De Boeck

 Pacesetter of Decathlon Academy Belgium, Facilitator

 It is 2030.
 I leave my house and walk while whistling to the bus stop.
 The stop is around the corner because the bus knows my location through a chip in my ear.
 I don’t have to pay for the bus ride; after all, public transport is free.
 I reach my destination quickly by bus as there are hardly any cars left.
 On the bus, I check on my smartphone what we can do today and what is available.
 Maybe volunteering?

 It’s 2030, I am leaving my home and all the products are created locally.
 No more import/export or economic relations with other countries.
 All products will be made in Belgium, live from our own resources without having external help.
 We create a local technology in energy, production, etc… so that each country is independent thanks to a new local, sustainable and responsible technology.
 Every job, activity, purchase must resonate.

 Transformation Project Leader

 It’s 30 January, 2030.
 I’m leaving my condominium and getting into an autonomous shared car.
 This car goes to a place where I can play sports with my clients to start the day right.
 The material used does not belong to anyone, we share everything.
 On my arm, I can see my live performance data and receive a personalised diet plan for today which is automatically ordered and delivered.
 On the way to work, I took part in a first meeting on the creation of products with a positive ecological impact.

 Gauthier Rousselle & Agglo Antwerp’s Vision